noxthot/ss22_julia_workshop/pages/datascience/datasets.md

   targets     =>    10000-element Vector{Int64}
 ```
 }
+}

 \exercise{`MLDatasets.jl` also comes with a function `convert2image()` which can be used to visualize specific images of the data set.
 Read the man page of `convert2image` and use it to look at the first couple of images from the training and test data set.
-What are the corresponding labels?}
+What are the corresponding labels?

 \solution{
 ```